 - Review critical quotes for accuracy

-- Double-check proper nouns, technical terms, and brand names
+- Double-check proper nouns, technical terms, brand names

 3. Use Timestamps for Attribution

-- Keep a reference to the original video URL
+- Keep a reference to the original URL

 4. Respect Copyright and Fair Use

-- Ensure you have permission to use the content
+- Make sure you have permission to use the content

-- Follow fair use guidelines for educational or journalistic purposes
+- Follow fair use for educational or journalistic purposes

 Advanced Techniques for Quote Extraction